 But that's just the initial step.
 Progress won't happen automatically.
 It is equally important to assign a team member who takes ownership of the action item, define a timeframe for its completion, and consistently follow-up on its progress.
 This ensures accountability and maintains the momentum for implementing the necessary changes.

 Have a Retrospective > Find Issue > Establish Action Item > Assign an Owner > Determine a Time Frame > Follow up > Next Retrospective.

 Continuous Improvement is a cycle.

-Taking into consideration that these action items are in no way user stories or “tickets”; How do we keep track of them?
+Considering that these action items are in no way user stories or tickets; how do we keep track of them?

 The most effective approach is to display the open action items from each retrospective on the team's task board, whether physically or digitally.
 These items should be easily visible to the entire team, distinct from the sprint board.
 If you are using Atlassian tools, utilize the Retrospectives add-on for Confluence or the Agile Retrospectives for Jira version to document and track these items.
 If you prefer, there's also a Trello Retrospectives power-up or a monday.com Agile Retrospective app.
 This way, you and your team will have clear visibility of the progress.

 It's important to note that not every action item will be resolved within a single sprint.
 Therefore, it is good practice to begin each subsequent Retrospective by reviewing the action items from the previous session and discussing the progress made.
 If any action item remains unresolved, you can choose to escalate it, persist in addressing it, or, as a last resort, decide to abandon it.
 However, giving up on an action item should always be the last option considered.

 Come and explore the wide range of innovative tools for hybrid and remote teams at Catapult Labs!
 Experience the power of our cutting-edge solutions firsthand and discover how they can elevate your team's productivity and collaboration.
 Join us now for an exciting journey of enhancing your Agile practices!